St Kilda Boat Ramp is part of the extensive St Kilda … Read More.. about St Kilda Boat Ramp

 The addition of a rock wall and the harbour adjoining it significantly altered the longshore drift.

 That’s to say – the currents that deposit sand and influence fish feeding opportunities.
 It seems to have been a positive – particularly for flathead.

 However, fishing the rock wall offers all the advantages of the old pier.
 Access to the open and relatively deeper waters.

-If I was to sum St Kilda Pier up in a single fish species – it’d be flathead.
+If I was to sum up St Kilda Pier fishing in a single fish species – it’d be flathead.
 I’ve caught numerous “lizards” off the old pier over the years.

 While it’s been many years since I’ve fished it, other fisho’s seem to be experiencing the same thing.
 Flathead!

 Of course, there’s plenty of bream and pinky snapperPinky Snapper The name "Pinky Snapper" refers to the immature Snapper.
 Their skin colour is different from adults (its pinker.)

 Adulthood is usually considered on fish greater than 40cm - or in the 1.5 to 2kg - range, with a darker red colouration. caught by folks too.
 As well as squid (calamari).